Treats moderate to severe pain. This medicine is a narcotic analgesic.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung disease (such as chronic obstructive pulmonary disease [COPD]), heart disease, low blood pressure, problems with urination, an underactive thyroid, Addison's disease, pancreas problems, prostate problems, or a stomach disorder.
-Tell your doctor if you have a history of head injury, brain tumor, psychosis (a mental disease), seizures, or alcohol or drug abuse.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, heart disease, low blood pressure, lung disease (such as chronic obstructive pulmonary disease [COPD]), problems with urination, an underactive thyroid, Addison disease, gallbladder problems, pancreas problems, prostate problems, or a stomach or bowel problems.
+Tell your doctor if you have a history of head injury, brain tumor, depression or other mental illness, seizures, or alcohol or drug abuse.

 - This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

 - This medicine may make you dizzy, drowsy, or lightheaded.
 Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
 Stand or sit up slowly if you feel lightheaded or dizzy.

 - This medicine may cause constipation.
 This is more common if you use it for a long time.
 Ask your doctor if you should also use a laxative to prevent and treat constipation.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.

 - Do not use more of this medicine or take it more often than your doctor tells you to.
 This can be life-threatening.
 Symptoms of an overdose include extreme dizziness or weakness, trouble breathing, slow heartbeat, seizures, and cold, clammy skin.
 Call your doctor right away if you notice these symptoms.